psi4/psi4/doc/sphinxman/source/optionshandling.rst

 specified module use?".

-.. note:: "Global" in the sense of the discussion has *nothing* to do with the globals section at the top of read_options.cc .
+.. note:: "Global" in the sense of the discussion has *nothing* to do with the globals section at the top of :source:`psi4/src/read_options.cc`.
 That section is just a convenient place for options and associated values that are used by most, if not all, modules.